anuraghazra/github-readme-stats/readme.md

   <img src="https://cfstatic.give.do/logo.png" alt="Give india logo" width="200" />
 </a>

 Are you considering supporting the project by donating to me?
-Please DO NOT!!
+Please DO NOT!!!

 <img src="https://cfstatic.give.do/910ede2a-7892-43fe-8c8a-dea45e96d950.webp" alt="Picture of Coromandel Express train tragedy" width="35%">

-India just suffered one of the most devastating train accident and your help will be immensely valuable for the people who were affected by this tragedy.
+India has recently suffered one of the most devastating train accidents, and your help will be immensely valuable for the people who were affected by this tragedy.

 Please visit [this link](https://give.do/fundraisers/stand-beside-the-victims-of-the-coromandel-express-train-tragedy-in-odisha-donate-now) and make a small donation to help the people in need.
 A small donation goes a long way. :heart: